Dr. Mitchell Naficy

 Key Takeaways:

-- Peer support, therapy, and wellness activities in the first week of residential treatment help clients adjust, build confidence, and feel supported.
+- Therapy, peer support, and daily routines in residential treatment help individuals adjust, build confidence, and prepare for long-term recovery.

 Entering residential treatment often brings mixed emotions.
 It’s normal to feel uneasy about being away from home.
 You may be curious about what the first few days will involve, or relieved to finally take action.
 The first week is not about getting everything right but about adjusting.
 It’s a time to settle into a new routine where structure and support replace uncertainty.
-While every program has its own approach, most follow a similar flow that helps ease people into the process.
-At San Diego Wellness Center, the goal during this first week is to create a safe, steady environment where you can start working with professionals, connect with peers, and focus on beginning recovery.

 Admission and Orientation